axiros/terminal_markdown_viewer/mdv/misc/test_md.md

     pip install setuptools

-Use the setup.py provided inside, I.e. run:
+Use pip, I.e. run:

-	sudo ./setup.py install
+	sudo pip install --upgrade .
-    (or ./setup.py install --user to install only for the current user)
+    (or just pip install --upgrade . to install only for the current user)